Close

 • A child has unique needs requiring the parent with custody to care for them in the home

-How many overnights the child spends in the parents' respective homes also has an effect on how much child support is paid.
+How many overnights the child spends in the parents' respective homes also affects how much child support is paid.
 There are three basic scenarios in terms of physical custody:

 1. If the child spends a minimum of 111 nights per year in the homes of each parent, this is known as joint physical custody.